StenDoipanni/KG-Rob/README.md

---enrich : Enable graph enrichment with implicit knowledge --enrich-model : Model to use for graph enrichment ( default claude-3-7-sonnet-20250219) --enrich-api-key : API key for enrichment model (required if using --enrich)
+--enrich : Enable graph enrichment with implicit knowledge --enrich-model : Model to use for graph enrichment ( default claude-3-7-sonnet-20250219) --enrich-api-key : API key for enrichment model (required if using --enrich) --ground : Enable graph grounding with classes and roles from the Khafre ontology
 ```